How do languages influence each other? Studying cross-lingual data sharing during LM fine-tuning: Further analysis

 \subsection{Zero-shot testing}

-An interesting testbed is the zero-shot testing scenario where no samples from the test language were seen during fine-tuning.
-As such, the model can solely rely on data from other languages.
-Thus, for a language $l$, we compare the ranking from the model for which $l$ was included in the fine-tuning languages $T$, $f_{\theta_{l\in T}}$, to that of a model for which it was not $f_{\theta_{l\notin T}}$.
-We are then interested to see whether the zero-shot model ($f_{\theta_{l\notin T}}$) will (1) replace the most influential samples from the test language from $f_{\theta_{l\in T}}$ with translations in other languages (to compensate for the missing samples from the test language), or (2) rely on the same samples from the other languages that was relied upon when the test language was still included during fine-tuning.
-As Korean was found to be the most isolated language for PAWS-X (i.e., it relies on data from other languages the least), while Spanish relies on cross-lingual sharing the most, we in turns re-train our model without Korean and Spanish as a fine-tuning language, obtaining 74\% and 81\% accuracy respectively, and recompute the influence scores.
-We then compare the top \topk most influential samples from the zero-shot model ($f_{\theta_{l\notin T}}$) to that of the most influential samples from $f_{\theta_{l\in T}}$ and report how many translations of the samples from the test language vs. the other languages are covered.
+Another interesting testbed is zero-shot cross-lingual testing, in which no samples from the test language are seen during fine-tuning; here, the model must rely solely on samples from other languages.
+Thus, for a language $l$, we compare the influential-samples ranking from the model for which $l$ was included in the fine-tuning languages $T$, $f_{\theta_{T}}$, to that of a model for which it was excluded, $f_{\theta_{T\backslash{}l}}$.
+We check for two potential differences: (1) Will $f_{\theta_{T\backslash{}l}}$ replace $l$-samples that were highly influential in $f_{\theta_{T}}$ with translations of those same samples?; and (2) Will $f_{\theta_{T\backslash{}l}}$ rely on the same non-$l$ samples that were highly influential in $f_{\theta_{T}}$?

+As Korean was found to be the most isolated language for PAWS-X (i.e., it relies on data from other languages the least), while Spanish relies on cross-lingual sharing the most, we in turns retrain our model without Korean and Spanish, obtaining 74\% and 81\% accuracy respectively, and recompute the influence scores.
+We then compare the top \topk{} most influential samples from the two zero-shot models to those of $f_{\theta_{T}}$, and report how many translations of the samples from the test language vs. the other languages are covered.